Github73840134/DeskScout/README.md

 - Updater
 - Deleting glucose history
 - Nightscout Settings

-# Whats new as of 9/4/2025 (Build: 9)
+- Glucose graph

-- Importing data from Settings
+# Whats new as of 9/7/2025 (Build: 10)
-- Data export and restore
+- Glucose graph in glucose history tab

 # Running the app
 Run app/DeskScout.py to automatically start the server and open the app if the server is not running